harrisonritz/election2020/index.md

 Inital model Comparision
 ------------

-First, lets look at what each model predicts at the state level, ignoring the correlation across states.
+First, lets look at the outcomes each model predicts at the state level, ignoring the correlation across states.

+In all of the graphs, <p style="color:black;">538</p> will be plotted in BLACK, and  <p style="color:red;">The Economist</p> will be colored in RED.

 ![mean field](/figures/meanfield.png)